ansys/pyaedt/doc/source/Resources/Contributing.rst

+.. _contributing:

 ============
 Contributing
 ============
 Overall guidance on contributing to a PyAnsys library appears in the `Contributing <https://dev.docs.pyansys.com/overview/contributing.html>`_ topic in the *PyAnsys Developer's Guide*.
-Ensure that you are thoroughly familiar with it and all `Guidelines and Best Practices <https://dev.docs.pyansys.com/guidelines/index.html>`_.
+Ensure that you are thoroughly familiar with it and all `Guidelines and Best Practices <https://dev.docs.pyansys.com/guidelines/index.html>`_ before attempting to contribute to PyAEDT.

 The following contribution information is specific to PyAEDT.

 Cloning the PyAEDT Repository
 -----------------------------
-Run this code to clone and install the latest AEDT version in development mode:
+Run this code to clone and install the latest version of AEDT in development mode:

 .. code::